adibarbusoftlab/playgist/_posts/en/2023-10-04-play-store-security.md

 ## Enable Google Safe Browsing

-Google Safe Browsing shields your device from harmful content and helps you browse the web safety, providing real-time protection from phishing attempts, malware-infested websites, and fraudulent content.
+Google Safe Browsing shields your device from harmful content and helps you browse the web safely, providing real-time protection from phishing attempts, malware-infested websites, and fraudulent content.

-From your [Google account](https://myaccount.google.com/security), navigate to Security → Enhanced Safe Browsing for your Account → Manage Enhanced Safe Browsing and turn on Enhanced Safe Browsing.
+From your [Google account](https://myaccount.google.com/security), navigate to ***Security → Enhanced Safe Browsing for your Account → Manage Enhanced Safe Browsing*** and turn on ***Enhanced Safe Browsing***.

 ## Enable auto-updates for installed apps

 It is highly advisable to promptly install all available updates.

 To manage updates effectively, follow these steps in the Play Store:
-- Go to Settings → Network preferences.
+- Go to ***Settings → Network preferences***.
-- Select Auto-update apps, and then choose the option that best suits your preferences regarding updates.
+- Select ***Auto-update apps***, and then choose the option that best suits your preferences regarding updates.

 <img alt="Enable auto-update apps in Play Store" title="Enable auto-update apps in Play Store" loading="lazy" class="article-image large-width-img" src="{{site.baseurl}}/assets/images/posts/en/secure-apps-and-play-store/enable-auto-update-apps-from-play-store.jpg">